5ucur/go-to-explainxkcd/README.md

 ### GreaseMonkey Script

-I'd recommend using this script instead!
+I'd recommend using the GreaseMonkey script instead!
+Pull it from the files above, or copypaste from the section below:

 <details>